ansible-collections/overview/README.rst

   A packaging format for bundling and distributing Ansible content: plugins, roles, modules.
 Can be released independent of other collections or ``ansible-base`` so features can be made available sooner to users.
 Installed via ``ansible-galaxy collection install <namespace.collection>``.

 Ansible Base
   The codebase that will be contained in github.com/ansible/ansible for the Ansible 2.10 release.
-Contains a minimal amount of modules and plugin, allows other collections to be installed.
+Contains a minimal amount of modules and plugins, allows other collections to be installed.
 Similar to Ansible 2.9 though without any content that has since moved into a collection.
 A work in progress can be found in `ansible-base <https://github.com/ansible-collection-migration/ansible-base/>`_ repository.

 At this time it is unknown if there will be an ``ansible-base`` package (ie a RPM/Python/Deb package with only the minimal set of modules and plugins).